pulp/plugin_template/README.md

 First, look at the [overview](https://docs.pulpproject.org/en/3.0/nightly/plugins/plugin-writer/first-plugin.html#understanding-models) of Pulp Models to understand how Pulp fits these pieces together.

-Bootstrapping created three new endpoints (remote, publisher, and content).
+Bootstrapping created three new endpoints (remote, and content).
 Additional information should be added to these to tell Pulp how to handle your content.

 For each of these three endpoints, the bootstrap has created a `model`, a `serializer` and a `viewset`.